 The last part was the most difficult.
 The crunchy topping.

-What can I use instead of French’s Fried Onions?
+What to us instead of French’s Fried Onions?

 I detest deep frying.
 I never do it.
 If anything was to deter me from making anything from scratch it would be deep frying.
 So I decided to replace the fried onion topping with Parmesan breadcrumbs that I seasoned with herb and garlic mix.